huntrar/scrape/README.md

 ## a command-line web scraping tool

-scrape can extract, filter, and convert webpages to various file formats (txt, pdf, or html).
-The link crawling mechanism can traverse websites using regular expression keywords.
-Users may also choose to enter local files to filter and/or convert file format.
+scrape can extract, filter, and convert webpages to text, pdf, or HTML files.
+A link crawler can traverse websites using regular expression keywords.
+Users may also choose to enter local files to filter and/or convert.

 ## Installation
     pip install scrape